mearashadowfax/OpenStove/src/content/recipes/buckwheat-porridge-with-mushrooms.md

 recipeNotes:
   [
-    "Variations: Feel free to add other vegetables such as spinach or kale to the porridge for added nutrition and flavor.", "Protein Boost: You can also add cooked chicken, tofu, or a poached egg on top of the porridge for extra protein."
+    "Variations: Feel free to add other vegetables such as spinach or kale to the porridge for added nutrition and flavor.", "Protein Boost: You can also add cooked chicken, tofu, or a poached egg on top of the porridge for extra protein.", ]
-  ]

 tags: ["buckwheat", "porridge", "mushrooms"]